The Ultimate Family Travel Bucket List: 119 Adventures Around the World

 The Road to Hana in Maui starts in Kahului and winds along 64 miles to the town on Hana.
-You’ll explore the rainforest, see waterfalls, roadside stands, and other attractions including the seven sacred pools and a red sand beach.
+You’ll explore the rainforest, and see waterfalls, roadside stands, and other attractions including the seven sacred pools and a red-sand beach.

 The drive is stunning.
 When I drove it we listened to audio commentary via cassette while we drove- now you can download Gypsy Guide to your phone before you leave.
 Take your time, stop along the way, and don’t rush!
 The journey is the destination in this case.